 Use Food as a Reward

 Your chickens need the right motivation to listen and perform for you.
 Treats are the perfect way to capture your birds’ attention and convince them to learn.
 Try to use special foods to make the reward even more worthwhile.
-Scraps of vegetables, grains, or other treats that differ from their regular feed can act as an excellent reward for your hens, giving them to strive for.
+Scraps of vegetables, grains, or other treats such as mealworms that differ from their regular feed can act as an excellent reward for your hens, giving them to strive for.
 If you’re worried about feeding your flock too much, you can also set your training time just before a meal.
 Your birds will know that food is coming soon, which will inspire them to work for their meal.